Mary Cunningham Boyce

 Mary Cunningham Boyce is a professor of engineering at Columbia University.
-She has been provost of Columbia University since July 2021.
+She was provost of Columbia University from July 2021 to June 2023.
 Previously, she was dean of the Fu Foundation School of Engineering and Applied Science from 2013 to 2021.

 Her research focuses on materials and mechanics, particularly in the areas of multi-scale mechanics of polymers and soft composites, both those that are man-made and those formed naturally.

 Background

 Boyce received a bachelor of science in engineering science and mechanics from Virginia Polytechnic Institute and State University in 1981.
 She also received a master of science and a doctor of philosophy in mechanical engineering from the Massachusetts Institute of Technology in 1984 and 1987.
 Prior to joining Columbia University, Boyce spent twenty-five years as a faculty member at MIT.
 During her last years at MIT, she was the Head of Department for Mechanical Engineering and the Ford Professor of Engineering.